efabless/caravel_user_project/docs/source/index.rst

     *   To start hardening you project you need
         - RTL verilog model for your design for OpenLane to harden
-        - A subdirectory for each macro in your project under ``openlane/`` directory, each subdirectory should include openlane configuration files for the macro
+        - A subdirectory for each macro in your project under ``openlane/`` directory, each subdirectory should include OpenLane configuration files for the macro

         .. code:: bash